patefacio/mojo-learning/CODESPACE_SETUP.md

 3. Go to the "Codespaces" tab
 4. Click "Create codespace on main"

-The codespace will use a simple Python 3.11 environment that should start without issues.
+The codespace will use a simple Python 3.11 environment with git and essential tools.

-## Step 2: Install Mojo Manually
+## Step 2: Set Up Magic CLI and Mojo

 Once your codespace is running, open the terminal and follow these steps: